-Here’s what a mortgage lender might consider when they’re deciding whether to approve your application...
+Here’s the 5 key things a lender will consider when they’re deciding whether to approve your application

 Have you consistently earned a living through fixed-term contracts?
 Go you!
 This will help to show mortgage lenders that you’re going to be able to keep up your repayments.
 Many will want to see that you’ve been contracting for at least 12 months.

 If you’ve only just started working as a contractor, don’t worry.
 Some lenders will still consider you if you’ve been working in the same industry consistently for at least a couple of years.